stephen-riley/ensembl-fs-quickstart/README.md

 EnsemblFS is a [virtual file system](https://en.wikipedia.org/wiki/Virtual_file_system) that presents an [Ensembl Human Genome](http://uswest.ensembl.org/Homo_sapiens/Info/Index) database as a set of files for easier exploration.

+For a quick intro to the Ensembl database structure and how EnsemblFS works with it, see [HOWITWORKS](https://github.com/stephen-riley/ensembl-fs/blob/master/HOWITWORKS.md).

 ![EnsemblFS demonstration](img/demo.gif "EnsemblFS demonstration")

 ## CAVEAT EMPTOR